rust-lang/rust/src/doc/book/concurrency.md

     let mut data = Rc::new(vec![1, 2, 3]);

     for i in 0..3 {
-        // create a new owned reference
+        // Create a new owned reference:
         let data_ref = data.clone();

-        // use it in a thread
+        // Use it in a thread:
         thread::spawn(move || {
             data_ref[0] += i;
         });